What Students and Families Need to Know About The FAFSA

 An even larger gap exists between higher- and lower-income families.
 Seventy-nine percent of families who make more than $150,000 per year had a plan, compared to just 43% of families who make less than $50,000.

-Sallie Mae helps power confidence through free tools and resources like Scholly, a one-stop shop to search and apply for millions of dollars of scholarships.
+Sallie Mae helps power confidence through free tools like Scholarship Search by Sallie, where students can easily access a wide variety of scholarships.

 2. Majority of families are still unaware of when the FAFSA® becomes available.